 Areas You Can Admire

-- Danielle’s belief in the existence of God.
+- Their belief in the existence of God.

-- Danielle’s belief that God wants us to be good people.
+- Their belief that God wants us to be good people.

-Danielle believes God gave humans the ability to reason and that He wants us to be good people.
-She feels that by using reason she can live a moral life that will get her what she wants out of life without hurting others.
+The Deist believes God gave humans the ability to reason and that He wants us to be good people.
+They feel that by using reason, they can live a moral life that will get them what they want without hurting others.

-Danielle believes in God, but she sees Him as distant, unknowable and uninvolved in human affairs.
+This person believes in God, but they see Him as distant, unknowable and uninvolved in human affairs.

 About the Trinity:

-Danielle thinks the concept of the Trinity makes no sense, so she doesn’t believe in it.
+The Deist thinks the concept of the Trinity makes no sense, so they don’t believe in it.

-Danielle believes that Jesus was a nice guy who said a lot of important things.
-She isn’t quite sure if He is the Son of God, or even what that means.
+Deists believe that Jesus was a nice guy who said a lot of important things.
+However, they don’t know if He is the Son of God, or really what that even means.

 About the Bible:

-Danielle believes that the Bible is a good book that should be treated with a certain amount of respect.
-Danielle doesn’t take the Bible too seriously, though, because that’s what turns people into intolerant extremists.
-Danielle generally picks and chooses what parts of the Bible are true – like the Ten Commandments and the Golden Rule.
+A Deist believes the Bible is a good book that should be treated with a certain amount of respect.
+They don’t take the Bible too seriously, though, because that’s what turns people into intolerant extremists.
+Deists generally pick and choose what parts of the Bible are true – like the Ten Commandments and the Golden Rule.

 About the Afterlife:

-Danielle may or may not believe in an afterlife where there is a heaven and hell.
-If she does believe in hell, the only people who go there are really bad people like murderers and rapists.
+This person may or may not believe in an afterlife where there is a heaven and hell.
+If they do believe in hell, the only people who go there are really bad people like murderers and rapists.

-Danielle may or may not believe in heaven, but if she does, she likely thinks that someone gets there by having more good deeds than bad at the end of his/her life.
+A Deist may or may not believe in heaven, but if they do, they likely think that someone gets there by having more good deeds than bad at the end of his/her life.

 What the Bible Teaches